 The SFL department was created in 2003 with the Center of Microelectronics of Provence.
-In 2017, we are more than 25 researchers active in two main areas:
+In 2017, more than 25 researchers were active in two main areas:

 - Manufacturing Sciences and Logistics for Microelectronics

 This area is mostly concerned with Semiconductor Manufacturing and is interested in Advanced Process Control and modeling and optimization at various decision levels.

 This area studies the optimization of Freight and Passenger Transportation.
 Special focus is put on the new opportunities and challenges raised by the development of new communicating technologies.

 In 2014, we joined the CNRS, within the Laboratoire d’Informatique, Modélisation et Optimisation des Systèmes (LIMOS, UMR 6158).